nagix/mt3d-plugin-olympics2020/README.md

 <script src="path/to/mt3d-plugin-olympics2020/dist/mt3d-plugin-olympics2020.min.js"></script>
 ```

-Then, create a MiniTokyo3D instance specifying the `plugins` propery, which is the array containing the plugin instance returned by `mt3dOlympics2020()`.
+Then, create a MiniTokyo3D instance specifying the `plugins` property, which is the array containing the plugin instance returned by `mt3dOlympics2020()`.

 ```html
 <div id="map" style="width: 400px; height: 400px;"></div>